Sairyss/domain-driven-hexagon/README.md

 It would be more logical to separate every module by components and have all the related files close together.
 Now if a use-case changes, those changes are usually made in a single use-case component, not everywhere across the module.

 This is called [The Common Closure Principle (CCP)](https://ericbackhage.net/clean-code/the-common-closure-principle/).
 Folder/file structure in this project uses this principle.
 Related files that usually change together (and are not used by anything else outside of that component) are stored close together, in a single use-case folder.
 Check user [use-cases](src/modules/user/use-cases) folder for examples.

 And shared files (like domain objects, repositories etc) are stored apart since those are reused by multiple use-cases.
 Domain layer is isolated, and use-cases which are essentially wrappers around business logic are treated as components.
 This approach makes navigation and maintaining easier.

-Check [user](src/modules/user) folder to see this.
+Check [user](src/modules/user) folder for an example.

 > The aim here should to be strategic and place classes that we, from experience, know often changes together into the same component.